 Lean approaches have taken roots in many industries, improved efficiency of business operations, and become woven into Six Sigma methods, now renamed Lean Sigma.
 Yet there are cases like this fax machine where excellence in lean did not translate into sales of a finished product or service.

 The quality approach to aligning customer needs with company resources is QFD.
-But the QFD that was developed in Japan in the 1960s and brought to the U.S. in the 1980s automotive world is mixed bag of "lean."
+But the traditional / classical QFD that was developed in Japan in the 1960s and brought to the U.S. in the 1980s automotive world is mixed bag of "lean."
 It is true that one purpose of QFD is to focus development and manufacturing attention on the quality assurance items that are linked through the matrices back to important and unsatisfied customer needs.
-But as many readers know, the traditional approaches to QFD — House of Quality, 4-Phase Model, Matrix of Matrices — is anything but lean.
+But as many readers know, the traditional approaches to QFD —House of Quality, 4-Phase Model, Matrix of Matrices— is anything but lean.

-What we need is a "lean" approach to QFD.
-We've been wrestling with that problem for a decade now, and what we recommend to both beginners and seasoned QFD veterans is this Blitz QFD® approach.
+What you need is a "lean" approach to QFD, that is, Blitz QFD® approach.
 No more houses or matrices (unless you love them).
-We have more efficient tools like the Maximum Value Table to do the heavy lifting.
+The Blitz has more efficient tools like the Maximum Value Table to do the heavy lifting.
 It's so versatile, it can replace all the matrices with a single table.
 The trick is focus early, because without the safety net of the House of Quality (HOQ), if you focus on the wrong customer needs, you may miss the mark.

 One approach to this is to make a process map of the customer.
 Figure 1 shows an example from a case study on heath care insurance for small businesses.
 It shows an employee dissatisfied with the payment process with his doctor.
 What he thought would be covered under his company insurance policy was different than what was paid to the doctor and he had to make up the difference.
 This makes the doctor look bad, the employer look bad, and the patient mad.